luxonis/depthai-docs-website/source/pages/faq.rst

 The options above are all current options exposed for video encoding and not all must be set.

-If :code:`video_config` member is **NOT** present in config dictionary then default is used: H264_HIGH, constant bitrate 8500Kbps, keyframe every 30 frames (once per second), num B frames: 0
+If the :code:`video_config` member is **NOT** present in :code:`config` dictionary then default is used: H264_HIGH, constant bit rate 8500 Kbps, key frame every 30 frames (once per second), :code:`num B frames: 0`.

-What Are The Stream Latencies?
+What Is The Stream Latency?
 ##############################

-When implementing robotic or mechatronic systems it is often quite useful to know how long it takes from a photo hitting an image sensor to when the results are available to a user, the :code:`photon-to-results` latency.
+When implementing robotic or mechatronic systems it is often quite useful to know how long it takes from light hitting an image sensor to when the results are available to a user, the :code:`photon-to-results` latency.

 So the following results are an approximation of this :code:`photon-to-results` latency, and are likely an over-estimate as we tested by actually seeing when results were updated on a monitor, and the monitor itself has some latency, so the results below are likely overestimated by whatever the latency of the monitor is that we used during the test.
 And we have also since done several optimizations since these measurements, so the latency could be quite a bit lower than these.

-.. list-table:: Worst-case estimates of stream latencies
+.. list-table:: Worst-case estimates of stream latency
   :widths: 25 50 25
   :header-rows: 1
   :align: center